-The patient experience is about how the patient perceives their care along the entire patient journey.
+The patient experience is about how the patient receives their care along the entire patient journey.
 It’s a way to add up how many of the things that are supposed to happen do happen.

-It encompasses everything from the ease of booking an appointment, to the quality of care a patient receives, to follow-up care and payment.
+It encompasses everything from the ease of booking an appointment, to the quality of communication with a provider, to accurate billing and payment.
 It’s shaped by the technology a practice uses and informed by the practice’s culture.
-The patient experience is objective.
+The patient experience can be objectively measured.

 The term patient satisfaction is about how well patients feel a practice satisfies their expectations and needs and is subjective.

 For example, the ability to book an appointment online is part of the patient experience; whether or not your practice offers online booking is an objective fact.
 Yet two patients who book online may have different interpretations of the experience; one may be completely satisfied and the other disgruntled.
 It is a subjective opinion.

 Patient engagement, the degree to which an individual is invested in and knowledgeable about their health and healthcare, is influenced by both patient experience and satisfaction.

 Practices can help boost engagement by helping patients be equipped, enabled, and empowered regarding their health.

 A great patient experience can lead to higher patient engagement, which means patients are more likely to seek medical care when needed (support revenue!), stick to healthcare plans, and remain with your practice.

 Why is the patient experience important?